Fluorinert: Toxicity

 Although Fluorinert was intended to be inert, the Lawrence Livermore National Laboratory discovered that the liquid cooling system of their Cray-2 supercomputers decomposed during extended service, producing some highly toxic perfluoroisobutene.
 Catalytic scrubbers were installed to remove this contaminant.

 The science-fiction film The Abyss (1989) depicted an experimental liquid-breathing system, in which the use of highly oxygenated Fluorinert enabled a diver to descend to great depths.
 While several rats were shown actually breathing Fluorinert, scenes depicting actor Ed Harris using the fluid-breathing apparatus were simulated.

 Global warming potential

-Fluorinert perfluorotributylamine absorbs infra-red (IR) wavelengths readily and has a long atmospheric lifetime.
-As such, it has a very high global warming potential (GWP) of ~9,000, and it should be used in closed systems only and carefully managed to minimize emissions.
+Fluorinert perfluorotributylamine absorbs infrared (IR) wavelengths readily and has a long atmospheric lifetime.
+As such, it has a very high global warming potential (GWP) of 7,100, and should be used in closed systems only and carefully managed to minimize emissions.

 Alternatives

 Due to Fluorinert's high global warming potential, alternative low global warming potential agents were found and sold under the brand names Novec Engineered Fluids.
 There are two types of chemical compounds under Novec branding for similar industrial applications: